PhilippeBekaert/snd-hdspe/README.md

 At this time (October, 15 2021), the driver is early work in progress.
 - AIO Pro and TCO support is pretty complete and lab-tested.
 - MADI/AES/RayDAT card support is to be completed and tested.
+- It is developed on ubuntu 20.04 and has only been tested on such distribution so far.

 **Acknowledgements**